 Licensed landscape architects in the distinctive Lake Geneva region of Wisconsin, available for projects nationwide.

-Congratulations to our principal Shawn T. Kelly, MLA, PLA, FASLA,
+Thanks to our principal Shawn T. Kelly, MLA, PLA, FASLA, for his service as

-Vice President of the American Society of Landscape Architects
+Vice President of the American Society of Landscape Architects, 2012-2014

 Kelly Design Group, LLC is a design-bid landscape architecture firm that was established in 1994 in Williams Bay, Wisconsin, after relocating from San Diego, California.
 Our experience includes built developments on three continents and several states.
 These projects encompass residential, municipal, commercial, urban, educational, and recreational uses, with sizes varying from modest individual backyards to over 80,000 hectares.
 All landscape architecture work is based on a sound social, cultural, biological, and ecological foundation, with each design being unique to the project in detail and execution.

 At KDG, current best practice is combined with committed customer care, producing landscapes that reflect a client's individual lifestyle (for private projects) and the needs of the community (for large-scale designs).
 We can help with the selection of contractors, bid preparation and management, construction observation, and evaluation of your final project upon completion, as well as full site design and construction documentation.
 Our goal is your satisfaction--not only upon immediate completion of your project, but also as the landscape changes through time.

 LI CENSURE: KDG holds licenses in two states (CA #3320, currently inactive, and WI #59-14) and is eligible to be licensed in everystate via the Council of Landscape Architectural Registration Boards (CLARB) Certification (#788).